stgeipel/SpellHistory/README.md

 ![Spell History in action](screenshot1.jpg)
 ![Settings Panel](screenshot2.jpg)

-## FAQ

-**Q: The frame is in the way, how do I move it?**
-A: Left-click and drag it to a new position.
-You can also enable "Lock Frame" in settings to prevent accidental movement.

-**Q: Can I hide interrupted spells?**
-A: Yes!
-Uncheck "Show Interrupted Spells" in the settings panel.

-**Q: How do I make the background transparent?**
-A: Adjust the "Background Transparency" slider in settings.
-0% = fully transparent.

-**Q: Does this work in combat?**
-A: Yes, the addon works at all times and has no restrictions.

-**Q: Will this cause performance issues?**
-A: No, the addon is highly optimized with automatic memory cleanup and duplicate prevention.

 ## Support

 - **Issues & Bug Reports**: [GitHub Issues](https://github.com/stgeipel/SpellHistory/issues)
 - **Feature Requests**: [GitHub Issues](https://github.com/stgeipel/SpellHistory/issues)